-- Official copies of all university transcripts submitted through the LSAC LL.M.
-Credential Assembly Service. - Statement of Purpose (two to three pages).
-The Statement of Purpose should be double-spaced and written in English, not translated.
-It must be your own original work and be prepared without the assistance of other people or professional services.
-There is no specific format for this statement; however you must address why you want to earn your LL.M. in United States Legal Studies and how doing so furthers your professional goals.
-You may also discuss personal experiences, past challenges, or disadvantages you have overcome or any other information you feel would be relevant to your application. - Résumé or CV.
-Attach a copy of your current resume or CV detailing your complete work and educational history and any information you believe would be relevant in evaluating your application.

-- Two (2) Letters of Recommendation minimum. - Letters must be in English or accompanied by certified translations.
+- LL.M. electronic application (www.law.ttu.edu/acp/academics/llm/). - Official copies of all university transcripts using LLM CAS International Transcript Authentication and Evaluation Service. - A two- or three-page Statement of Purpose, double-spaced and written in English, not translated.
+It must be the applicant's own original work and be prepared without the assistance of other people or professional services.
+There is no specific format for this statement; however, applicants must address why they want to earn their LL.M. in United States Legal Studies and how doing so furthers their professional goals.
+They also may discuss personal experiences, past challenges, or disadvantages they have overcome or present any other information relevant to the application. - A current resume or CV detailing complete work and educational history and any information relevant in evaluating the application. - At least two (2) Letters of Recommendation. - Letters must be in English or accompanied by certified translations.
 The law school reserves the right not to accept letters that have been written or translated, in part or whole, by the applicant. - At least one (1) letter of recommendation should be from a law professor.
-If you graduated more than two years ago, a letter from a work supervisor is acceptable. - Recommenders should include the following information in their letters: how long and in what capacity they have known the applicant, the applicant's strengths and weaknesses, an evaluation of the applicant's oral and written English skills, and the applicant's preparedness and aptitude for graduate legal studies. - A TOEFL score of at least 600 (paper), 250 (computer), or 100 (Internet) or an IELTS score of at least 7.
+If the applicant graduated more than two years ago, a letter from a work supervisor is acceptable.

+- Recommenders should include the following information in their letters: how long and in what capacity they have known the applicant, the applicant's strengths and weaknesses, an evaluation of the applicant's oral and written English skills, and the applicant's preparedness and aptitude for graduate legal studies. - A TOEFL score of at least 600 (paper), 250 (computer), or 100 (Internet) or an IELTS score of at least 7.
 Applicants must have their scores sent directly to the LSAC LL.M.
 Credential Assembly Service by the testing agency.
 Scores must be less than two years old.
-Applicants who have earned a degree from an institution in the United States or other English-speaking country are not required to submit a TOEFL or IELTS score. - Addendum with explanations if you answered "Yes" to any of the questions in the Character and Fitness section of the application.
+Applicants who have earned a degree from an institution in the United States or other English-speaking country are not required to submit a TOEFL or IELTS score. - Addendum with explanations if the applicant answered "Yes" to any of the questions in the Character and Fitness section of the application.

-DEADLINE: March 1
+Deadline: March 1